Automated solving of constant-coefficients second-order linear PDEs using Fourier analysis: Introduction

 \section{Introduction}

-The need for explicit solutions of differential equations (be them ordinary or partial) arises in the everyday practice of physicists, engineers and scientists in general.
-The class of ordinary differential equations that can be solved by elementary methods, mainly clever changes of variables and linear algebra, is quite ample and, accordingly, there exists a vast amount of software devoted to finding both their explicit and numerical solutions.
+The need for explicit solutions of differential equations (be they ordinary or partial) arises in the everyday practice of physicists, engineers, and scientists in general.
+The class of ordinary differential equations that can be solved by elementary methods, mainly clever changes of variables and linear algebra, is quite ample.
+Accordingly, there exists a vast amount of software devoted to finding both their explicit and numerical solutions.
 This is in contrast with the case of partial differential equations (PDEs).
-Here, solution techniques are more advanced, involving Fourier analysis for bounded domains and integral transforms in the unbounded case\footnote{In this paper we restrict our attention to classical solutions, thus leaving aside considerations regarding weak solutions and the use of such tools as distribution theory.} and, although there is a good deal of software packages related to numerical computations (most of them using the finite element method), there is a shortage of options for finding explicit analytic solutions.
-In fact, to the best of our knowledge, only Maplesoft's Maple\texttrademark\ and Wolfram's Mathematica\texttrademark\ --both closed and proprietary software-- are capable of this task.
-Both are excellent general purpose computer algebra systems (CAS) and do their job fast and efficiently, so one could wonder what is the motivation for considering the problem of automated solution of PDEs or thinking it is not already solved.
-To this question we can offer the following answers: \begin{enumerate} \item Although they are very good at finding solutions, still there are examples where Maple\texttrademark\ or Mathematica\texttrademark\ can not find it (see examples in subsection \ref{secex}).
-In those cases, it is very difficult to determine the origin of the failure, as both are closed source packages.
-The user can have a hard time trying to determine whether there is a problem in the formulation of the problem or in the method of solution. \item Proprietary software usually has a cost, and this case is no exception.
-While both packages are worth their price, this can be a serious hurdle for people working in underdeveloped countries, students in general or even freelancers for whom an open source alternative would be desirable. \item From a pedagogical point of view, the use of closed source software is like using a black box for finding answers.
-The teacher can expose an algorithm in the classroom and then say it is exemplified by the output, but really there is no clue about what is being actually computed, if there is any mathematical trick used which is not contemplated in the algorithm, or if use is made of pre-computed tables of particular cases, and so on. \item Lastly, the problem is interesting in itself from a mathematical and computational perspective, due to the blending of purely symbolic and numeric algorithms it requires, as will be seen in detail below. \end{enumerate}
+Here, solution techniques are more advanced, involving Fourier analysis for bounded domains and integral transforms in the unbounded case\footnote{In this paper we restrict our attention to classical solutions, thus leaving aside considerations regarding weak solutions and the use of such tools as distribution theory.}.
+Although there are a good deal of software packages related to their numerical computations (most of them using the finite element method), there is a shortage of options for finding explicit analytic solutions.
+In fact, to the best of our knowledge, only Maplesoft's Maple\texttrademark\ and Wolfram's Mathematica\texttrademark\ --both closed and proprietary software-- are capable of this task in a more or less general setting\footnote{SymPy (a Python library for symbolic mathematics) offers basic support for first-order PDEs.}.
+Both are excellent general-purpose computer algebra systems (CAS) and do their job fast and efficiently, so one could wonder what the motivation is for considering the problem of automated solution of PDEs or thinking it is not already solved.
+To this question, we can offer the following answers: \begin{enumerate} \item Although they are excellent at finding solutions, still there are examples where Maple\texttrademark\ or Mathematica\texttrademark\ cannot find it (see examples in subsection \ref{secex}).
+In those cases, it is very difficult to determine the origin of the failure, as both are closed-source packages.
+The user can have a hard time trying to discern whether there is an issue in the formulation of the problem or in the method of solution. \item Proprietary software usually has a cost, and this case is no exception.
+While both packages are worth their price, software license costs can be a serious hurdle for people working in underdeveloped countries, students in general, or even freelancers for whom an open-source alternative would be desirable. \item From a pedagogical point of view, the use of closed-source software is like using a black box for finding answers.
+The teacher can expose an algorithm in the classroom and then say it is exemplified by the output, but really there is no clue about what is being actually computed: if there is any mathematical trick used that is not contemplated in the algorithm, or if use is made of pre-computed tables of particular cases, and so on. \item Lastly, the problem is interesting in itself from a mathematical and computational perspective due to the blending of purely symbolic and numeric algorithms it requires, as will be seen in detail below. \end{enumerate}